 About Garden Wolf Publishing House

-Marlee Kostiner founded Garden Wolf Publishing House to create the books she wanted when she was a kid.
+Marlee Kostiner founded Garden Wolf Publishing House to create the books she wanted to read when she was a kid.
 This way, she can make it a reality for her own kids and other families.
-The vision is simple: Beautiful and captivating illustrations, interesting and compelling stories, vulnerable ideas and concepts.
-All with tools for parents, caregivers and educators to make social-emotional learning accessible and fun for kids.
+The vision is simple: Beautiful and captivating illustrations, interesting and compelling stories, vulnerable ideas and concepts—all with tools for parents, caregivers and educators to make social-emotional learning accessible and fun for kids.
 In a nutshell, Garden Wolf publishes SEL books for kids.

 Educating the mind without educating the heart is no education at all.